 Exibited during Dutch Design Week 2019, Driving Dutch Design

 The many misconceptions about refugees among Dutch citizens lead to negative imaging in society.
-In what way can design make a meaningful contribution for changing these misunderstandings?
+How can design show and reflect the current societal tendencies to present the attitude of our hegemony.

 Coloured Framings is part of a long-term research into this pressing social matter.
 This wallpaper is a visual translation of a scientific study* by Noura Yacoubi into the image of the refugee in the Netherlands (and Flanders).
 They are to be considered a pilot: a starting point for further dialogue and reflection.
 By showing architypical images in a decorative pattern, Coloured Framing tries to visualise the ideological workings of mass media.